Jessybrenens/Manus/outline_post11.md

 ## Overview of Remaining Narrative Arc

 The remaining chapters of "The Shattered Crescent" will focus on the escalating conflict over the Lunar Relay Beacon as its true nature and capabilities are revealed to the three main characters and the factions they represent.
 The narrative will continue to alternate between the perspectives of Commander Alexis Varda (embodying zeal), Mara Vex (embodying doubt), and Eli Reeves (embodying despair), with each character's philosophical stance being challenged and evolved through their experiences.
+As befitting dark science fiction, the narrative will build toward a tragic ending that reflects the fundamental incompatibility between human aspirations and the harsh reality of existence in the lunar environment.

 ## Key Developments Established in Chapters 1-10